xcp-ng/xcp-ng-org/docs/storage.md

 xe sr-create host-uuid=<host UUID> type=ext content-type=user name-label="Local Ext" device-config:device=/dev/sdaX
 ```

-In addition to the two main, rock-solid, local storages (EXT and LVM), XCP-ng offers storage drivers for other types of local storage (ZFS, XFS, etc.).
+In addition to the two main, rock-solid, local storage types (EXT and LVM), XCP-ng offers storage drivers for other types of local storage (ZFS, XFS, etc.).

 ### NFS

 Shared, thin-provisioned storage.
 Efficient, recommended for ease of maintenance and space savings.

 In Xen Orchestra, go in the "New" menu entry, then Storage, and select NFS.
 Follow instructions from there.

 :::tip
-Your host will mount the top-level NFS share you provide initially (example: /share/xen), then create folder(s) inside of that, then mount those directly instead (example: /share/xen/515982ab-476e-17b7-0e61-e68fef8d7d31).
+Your host will mount the top-level NFS share you provide initially (example: `/share/xen`), then create folder(s) inside of that, then mount those directly instead (example: `/share/xen/515982ab-476e-17b7-0e61-e68fef8d7d31`).
 This means your NFS server or appliance must be set to allow sub-directory mounts, or adding the SR will fail.
-In FreeNAS, this checkbox is called "All dirs" in the NFS share properties.
+In FreeNAS, this checkbox is called `All dirs` in the NFS share properties.
 :::

 ### File

 Local, thin-provisioned.
 Not recommended.

 The `file` storage driver allows you to use any local directory as storage.

 Example:
 ```
 xe sr-create host-uuid=<host UUID> type=file content-type=user name-label="Local File SR" device-config:location=/path/to/storage
 ```

-Avoid using it with mountpoints for remote storage: if for some reason the filesystem is not mounted when the SR is scanned for virtual disks, the `file` driver will believe that the SR is empty and drop all VDI metadata for that storage.
+Avoid using it with mount points for remote storage: if for some reason the filesystem is not mounted when the SR is scanned for virtual disks, the `file` driver will believe that the SR is empty and drop all VDI metadata for that storage.

 ### XOSANv2